LMC Optometry & Eye Care

 What is included in an annual eye exam?

 An annual comprehensive eye exam is an important part of preventative health care.
 In which, a binocular vision assessment takes place and patient’s visual needs are addressed with prescription glasses or contact lenses if needed.
 A complete evaluation of the eye health is conducted, including a dilated eye exam when indicated.
 Patients are also screened for glaucoma.
 Note: There may also be need for additional problem related testing such as retinal imaging, gonioscopy, corneal pachymetry, OCT scans of the retina and/or Optic nerve and automated visual field testing.

 What is an OCT scan?

 Optical coherence tomography (OCT) is a non-invasive imaging test.
-OCT uses light waves to take cross-section pictures of your retina.
 With OCT, your optometrist can see each of the retina’s distinctive layers and measure their thickness to help assess eye health.
 They also provide treatment guidance for glaucoma and diseases of the retina.

 What is Retinal Imaging?